bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 2. Labels placed on content by moderation services
 3. User controls such as mutes and blocks

 Developers building client applications should understand how to apply labels (#2) and user controls (#3).
+For more complete details, see the [Labels Specification](https://atproto.com/specs/label).

 ## Labels